Next Generation Launch Vehicle: Design

 NGLV will have a simple, robust architecture that enables bulk production and modularity in stages, subsystems, and systems for quick turnaround times.
-It's possible that the NGLV will be a three-stage rocket that runs on green fuel mixes, such as liquid oxygen and kerosene or methane and liquid oxygen for the SCE-200 engine, which runs on an oxidizer-rich closed combustion engine cycle.
+It is possible that the NGLV will be a three-stage rocket that runs on green fuel mixes, such as liquid oxygen and kerosene or methane and liquid oxygen for the SCE-200 engine, which runs on an oxidizer-rich closed combustion engine cycle.
+During the assembly process, the NGLV will be horizontally erected at the launch pad.
+Several changes are being accommodated in the design of the third launch pad at SDSC for the rocket.
 The first launch is slated for 2034–2035.

-According to ISRO Chairman S. Somanath, the new rocket has a load capacity of between 20 and 1,215 tonnes.
+According to former ISRO Chairman S. Somanath, the new rocket has a load capacity of between 20 and 1,215 tonnes.
 Industry players will handle the production and launches from the outset, with ISRO contributing to the development process.

+Partial Reusability

+In Oct 2022 it was initially suggested that the boosters and first stage of NGLV were to be reusable.
+In June 2023, ISRO revealed that the team working on the NGLV programme had already submitted a preliminary report on the rocket's details, manufacturing process, and approach toward development.
+The rocket is planned to be partially reusable along with its boosters.
+The development was expected to take another five to ten years.

 ISRO is seeking to add vertical takeoff, vertical landing (VTVL) capability in NGLV first stage and booster stage.
 Vikram Sarabhai Space Centre is developing advanced navigation system, as well as steerable grid fins, deployable landing legs, and advanced avionics.
 In order to save costs, the conceptualization, development and testing of new technologies for NGLV will be done on a small-scale vehicle (possibly ADMIRE test vehicle).
 It will be possible to recover NGLV both on land and in the sea, according to S. Somanath.
 The recovery landing test will initially take place on land.
 Later on, a sea test of a similar nature will be conducted.

-During the assembly process, the NGLV will be horizontally erected at the launch pad.
-Several changes are being accommodated in the design of the third launch pad at SDSC for the rocket.
+In April 2026, ISRO issued a tender for fabrication of landing leg hardware for its reusable rocket programme, confirming the inclusion of landing leg hardware on the NGLV and RLV programmes.They are to be developed under the three-phased project Admire over the course off a year with integrated protype development and evaluation.
+The tender awarde will supply ten flight ready and two ground test units for both programmes.